toddtee/toddtee.sh/content/posts/2023-01-31-openid-connect.md

 Pipeline secrets, API keys, IAM credentials, etc. are all tedious and complex to manage and maintain.
 Any manual process of providing keys or manual authentication to systems is a source of friction which is prone to error or will deter people from interacting with the system in the first place.

-So when I was thinking about how to secure my blog's deployment pipeline, I wanted to make the security not only as frictionless as possible, without compromising security.
+So when I was thinking about how to secure my blog's deployment pipeline, I wanted to make the security as frictionless as possible, without compromising security.
 Bonus points if it was also simple to implement and easy to maintain.

 *OIDC met this criteria perfectly.*